Greek-Style Spinach, Feta & Polenta Pie

 adding cheeses and herbs

-Add the wilted spinach to the batter.
+Add the wilted spinach to the batter and mix to combine.

 Greek spinach pie batter